Trump’s War on Immigrants Has Already Reached the Supreme Court: Bill Blum

 If you’ve been waiting for President Donald John Trump’s war on immigrants to reach the Supreme Court, your wait is over.
 The battle has already begun.

 No, the conflict hasn’t come to the top court by way of Trump’s high-profile “Muslim ban,” which has been enjoined by a series of lower court decisions, including one handed down on Feb.
-9 by the Ninth Circuit Court of Appeals.
+9 by the 9th U.S. Circuit Court of Appeals.
 The administration has backed away from its threat to seek immediate Supreme Court review of those unfavorable rulings in favor of revising the ban on narrower terms.

 But even before the original travel ban was announced on Jan.
 27, the Supreme Court had loaded up its current docket with cases that will have profound consequences for Trump’s war, especially his plans to secure and militarize the border and fulfill his campaign promises of mass deportations.